 Final Thoughts: Is It Ever Too Late to Start Training a Dog?

 So is it ever too late to start training a dog?
 We think it’s clear that the answer is “no.”

 In fact, there are plenty of advantages and approaches to training your dog at an older age.

 Just keep things positive and appropriate to your dog’s physical abilities.
 With some consistency and training, you can definitely teach your old dog plenty of new tricks!

 Bonus Training Video

-If you’re still questioning is it ever too late to start training a dog, watch the video below from dog trainer David Harris.
+If you’re still questioning whether is it ever too late to start training a dog, watch the video below from dog trainer David Harris.